-Overall the combination of an increase in the rate of the Superannuation Guarantee and the introduction of a low income earners contribution tax rebate will lead to better retirement outcomes and more equitable tax treatment of individuals than the proposals in the Henry Review Report.
-In ASFA's view the provisions in the Bill are far superior and should be passed by the Parliament.
+Overall the combination of an increase in the rate of the Superannuation Guarantee and the introduction of a low income earners contribution tax rebate will lead to better retirement outcomes and more equitable tax treatment of individuals.

+In ASFA's view the provisions in the Bills should be passed by the Parliament.